dakre21/cuda_ml/README.md

 ## Run instructions
 1. Simply run either:
-a. bsub < submit.sh (on UITS system)
+- bsub < submit.sh (on UITS system)
   - Note: Modify submit.sh with the respective image directory and serial flag (e.g. if its present or not... currently disabled to run in parallel)
-b. cuda_ml <path_to_images>
+- cuda_ml <path_to_images>

 ## Misc
 For help on running simply run cuda_ml --help to display options